TWallace-42/outreach-spectrogram/README.md

 Below I will detail each individual file, how it's run, and then at the bottom a large TODO list

 # run_spectrogram.py
+This should run relatively simply as `python run_spectrogram.py`.
+To input injections you simply type the name of the injection file
+(without .txt or injection/) and it will find the file in the directory and input it into the live feed.

+## How to close
+Like all the best programs this isn't easy to close.
+Basically just hit Ctrl + C in the terminal window and that will close the stream and window

+## Common Issues
+If you are seeing a totally black (or white) output there's a chance you aren't using the correct device index.
+By running `pyaudio_device_list.py` you should get a list of devices for troubleshooting.

 # injection_maker.py
 This turns standard png/jpg/jpeg images into txt arrays that can be injected into the spectrogram.